-FCC ID VAW-NF910 SK Telesys Co., Ltd, based on Energous ID: 2ADNG-NF230 Grant Date
+FCC ID VAW-NF910

+Description SK Telesys Co., Ltd, based on Energous ID: 2ADNG-NF230 Grant Date 12/27/2018

-As of December 31, 2018, products integrating WattUp® technology had received international regulatory approvals and were approved to ship into 111 countries.
+In February 2020, we announced regulatory approval for our WattUp near-field wireless charging technology in Japan, a critical market in the Asia Pacific region for our customers and partners.
+As of February 26, 2020, products integrating WattUp® technology had received international regulatory approvals and were approved to ship into 112 countries.